prithvijitguha/flowrunner/readme.md

 [![Imports: isort](https://img.shields.io/badge/%20imports-isort-%231674b1?style=flat&labelColor=ef8336)](https://pycqa.github.io/isort/)&nbsp;

 ## What is it?
-**FlowRunner** is a lightweight package to organize and represent Data Engineering/Science workflows.
+**flowrunner** is a lightweight package to organize and represent Data Engineering/Science workflows.
 Its designed to be integrated with any pre-existing framework like pandas or PySpark

 ## Main Features